 In a matter of years, a doctor may see real-time images of a patient’s beating heart and steer a robotic catheter through its chambers using the push and pull of magnetic fields while the patient lies inside a magnetic resonance imager.

-Researchers at Case Western Reserve University and Illinois State University received a grant for $390,000 from the National Institute on Drug Abuse to help answer the question.
+Researchers at Case Western Reserve University have received a $1.3 million grant from the National Institutes of Health to perfect such technology over the next four years.

 Applications for project funding through the think[box] Student Project Fund are currently open to undergraduate students.

 The think[box] Student Project Fund was established by an initial gift from Ben Gomes (CWR ’90) to provide material support to students working on individual projects and innovations as well as class activities such as senior design projects.